denoptim-project/tutorials/doc/tutorial_2.0.md

 3. Go back to the input parameters by clicking on `Active Tabs` -> `Prepare GA experiment` and start the evolutionary design by clicking on `Run now...` and follow the dialog: Once the experiment is submitted, you will be notified on where the output is being written.

-	<div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b> s seen in the previous tutorial, the bar in the top-right part of DENOPTIM's window turns grey to indicate the experiment is running.
+	<div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b> as seen in the previous tutorial, the bar in the top-right part of DENOPTIM's window turns grey to indicate the experiment is running.
 When it turns blue again, the experiment has been completed.</div>

 4. When the experiment has been completed, open the output from `File`->`Open Recent...` and select the appropriate path.
 This opens a GARun Inspector tab where you find:

 	- The evolution plot (top-right panel): each point is a a candidate, click on it to display the structure and properties of the candidate.
 By default, the plot show two blue lines: the *minimum* and the *maximum* value of the fitness in the population.
 The button `Show/Hide Population Stats` allows to add also the mean and median.
 	- The monitor plot (bottom-right panel): collects numerical indicators of the algorithm behaviour, such as the number of attempts to create candidates, which is the series shown by default.
 The button `Show/Hide Population Stats` allows to add/remove series to the plot.

 	<div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b> Plots can be saved by right-clicking on them and choosing <code>Save As...</code>.
 Similarly, you can save pictures of molecular models by right-clicking on them and choosing <code>File</code>-&gt;<code>Save</code>-&gt;<code>Save As PNG</code>.</div>